Escrow Account FAQ

 What is an escrow account?

-An escrow account allows Carrington Mortgage Services, LLC (“Carrington”) to pay the required taxes and/or insurance on the property you own.
-Within your monthly mortgage payments, you pay a certain portion of your taxes and/or insurance premiums.
-When those taxes and/or insurance premiums come due, Carrington will pay them on your behalf with the money you have paid into your escrow account.
+An escrow account allows Carrington Mortgage Services, LLC to pay the required taxes and/or insurance on your property.
+Each month, a portion of your mortgage payment is allocated to your escrow account.
+When taxes and/or insurance premiums are due, Carrington will use the funds in your escrow account to pay them on your behalf.
+Please note, Carrington is required to pay bills as received, even if you don’t have funds in your escrow account.

 ESCROW ANALYSIS (ANNUAL AND FOR RECENTLY TRANSFERRED LOANS):